koyeb/outbound-ip-monitor/README.md

 # outbound-ip-monitor

-This repository is tracking and generating a release on every change on the outbound ips.
+This repository is tracking and generating a PR on every change on the outbound ips.

-User may subscribe to the releases to be notified on change.
+User may subscribe to the PR to be notified on change.